-• Radioactive, hazardous (acids, ethanol, chloroform), pathological (body parts, carcasses, organs), sharps, and mixed waste cannot be treated in an autoclave.
-Please contact the following areas for disposal:

-- Make sure the drain strainer is clean before using the autoclave. - Never attempt to open the door while the machine is operating. - Notify the area/lab supervisor if the autoclave is not functioning properly so that repairs can be scheduled.
+- Radioactive, hazardous (acids, ethanol, chloroform), pathological (body parts, carcasses, organs), sharps, and mixed waste cannot be treated in an autoclave.
+Please use the following forms for disposal: - o Radioactive Waste Disposal - o Biohazardous Waste Disposal - o Chemical Hazardous Waste Disposal - Make sure the drain strainer is clean before using the autoclave. - Never attempt to open the door while the machine is operating. - Notify the area/lab supervisor if the autoclave is not functioning properly so that repairs can be scheduled.
 Do not attempt to make repairs to the autoclave. - Use of the autoclave is prohibited until repairs are made, and a sign must be posted by the area/lab supervisor warning others not to use the autoclave.